Multi-instrumentalist: Examples

 Some musicians have pushed the limits of human musical skill on different instruments.
 British entertainer Roy Castle once set a world record by playing the same tune on 43 different instruments in four minutes.
-Anton Newcombe, frontman for The Brian Jonestown Massacre, has claimed to be able to play 80 different instruments.
+Anton Newcombe, frontman for the Brian Jonestown Massacre, has claimed to be able to play 80 different instruments.
 Brian Jones, late founder and guitarist of The Rolling Stones was well known to experiment with, and utilize various instruments, both Western and exotic.
-By the time of his death, Jones had played a multitude of instruments on released recordings ranging from traditional blues hallmarks – like the Harmonica, Slide Guitar and the Piano – to more exotic ones such as the Sitar, Mellotron and the Appalachian Dulcimer.
-Another famous multi-instrumentalist is Paul McCartney; on his album McCartney, for example, he is credited with vocals, acoustic guitar, electric guitar, bass guitar, drums, piano, organ, percussion, wineglasses, Mellotron, and effects; the only other credited performer is his wife Linda who provided harmony vocals.
+By the time of his death, Jones had played a multitude of instruments on released recordings ranging from traditional blues hallmarks – like the harmonica, slide guitar and the piano – to more exotic ones such as the sitar, Mellotron and the Appalachian dulcimer.
+Another famous multi-instrumentalist is Paul McCartney; on his album McCartney, for example, he is credited with vocals, acoustic guitar, electric guitar, bass guitar, drums, piano, organ, percussion, wine glasses, Mellotron, and effects; the only other credited performer is his wife Linda who provided harmony vocals.
 Progressive rock composer Mike Oldfield plays many types of guitars, organ, piano, mandolin, timpani, and bouzouki (among others) with proficiency.
 However, he considers himself primarily a guitarist.